How to restructure your company

 “Vague messages and soothing words benefit no one”, Koolmees points out.
 “You are not giving your employees good news.
 Still, it is important that they know what is going on.
 If you do not explain your reasons for restructuring, people will feel unimportant.
 Many people have told me so.
 Give your staff time and space to respond, share uncertainties, and ask questions.
 Answer tough questions, too.
 This will make your employees feel like you are in it together and that they are not alone.”

 If you will be forced to lay off staff within a few weeks, explain why.
-You could explain, for example, that you will be unable to pay them starting next month.
+You could explain, for example, that you will be unable to pay them from next month.

 Step 4.
 Listen to your staff

 Assemble a larger team as soon as possible with people to provide feedback on all your plans.
 “Make sure to involve managers and employees”, Bontenbal recommends.
 “If you have eyes and ears in the organisation, you will know what questions people are asking and how they are feeling.
 Putting together a team that represents every level of your organisation works best.
-Older employees who have been with you for years will feel differently than young employees who have only ever had 2 employers.”
+Older employees who have been with you for years will feel differently than young employees for whom you may be only the first or second employer in their careers so far.”

 “Let your employees know how things are progressing”, Koolmees adds.
 “You could consider giving a 10-minute update every Friday, for instance.
 Even if you have no new updates, let people know.
 That way, they will not feel that you are holding something back and will be less likely to make assumptions.
 For example, if the manager does not greet them, they might think they will be fired.
 By keeping employees informed, you avoid negatively affecting productivity and team atmosphere."

-Most people who Koolmees has spoken to are concerned about their income or report feeling irrelevant.
+Koolmees has noticed that the people she speaks to are most concerned about their income or about feeling irrelevant.
 “Offer mental or psychological support.
 Employees usually appreciate having an independent counselor who they can confidentially share their feelings with.
 Supervisors can also help by giving employees compliments as a token of their appreciation.
 Make sure you frequently speak to those involved face to face.
 Ask them how they are doing and how they are coping with the situation.”

 In Bontenbal’s experience, some business owners also talk to the team about their future plans at this stage of the restructuring process.
 “The advantage of this approach is that team members feel involved in the process.
 It is important, however, to stress that there is no guarantee that they will be part of these future plans.”